Aliases for PRKCG Gene

 GeneCards Summary for PRKCG Gene

 PRKCG (Protein Kinase C Gamma) is a Protein Coding gene.
 Diseases associated with PRKCG include Spinocerebellar Ataxia 14 and Autosomal Dominant Cerebellar Ataxia.
-Among its related pathways are DAG and IP3 signaling and Regulation of activated PAK-2p34 by proteasome mediated degradation.
+Among its related pathways are Glutamate Binding, Activation of AMPA Receptors and Synaptic Plasticity and Beta-Adrenergic Signaling.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKCA.

 UniProtKB/Swiss-Prot Summary for PRKCG Gene